 That’s plenty of history and pop culture for one name, so no surprise that Raphael appears in the US Top 1000 pretty much every single year.

-- Rafaella – Just 40 girls received this spelling of the name in the US last year.
+- Rafaella – Just 34 girls received this spelling of the name.

-- Raffaella – The Italian form, with a double L and double F, was given to a mere seven girls in 2016.
+- Raffaella – The Italian form, with a double L and double F, was given to a mere 13 girls.

-This makes it a romance language option that feels familiar, while remaining undiscovered.
+This makes the baby name Rafaela a romance language option that feels familiar, while remaining undiscovered.
 A handful of athletes, a character from a Japanese magna, and a nineteenth-century saint all answer to the name, too.

-Back in the 1700s, a young woman named Rafaela de Herrera y Torreynosa was born into a military family, and she paid attention to all things strategic.
+Back in the 1700s, a young woman named Rafaela de Herrera y Torreynosa was born into a military family.
+She paid attention to all things strategic.
 This knowledge came in handy in 1762, when she was a mere 19 years old.

 Her dad commanded the garrison a fortress on the San Juan River in Nicaragua.
 It was a critical spot for trade routes and access to the Pacific, and so the British came calling with 2,000 soldiers.